 The following solutions provide port-level bandwidth provisioning.
-[22] shows that a buffered crossbar switch with speedup of two satisfying non-negative slackness insertion, lowest-time-to-live blocking, and lowest-time-to-live fabric scheduling can exactly emulate a PIFO OQ switch.
-[23] proposes the Modified Current Arrival First - Lowest Time To Leave First scheduling algorithm, for a one-cell buffered crossbar switch with speedup of two to emulate a PIFO OQ switch without time stamps.
-[2] shows that with speedup of two, a buffered crossbar switch can mimic a PIFO OQ switch with the restriction that the cells of an input-output pair depart in the same order as they arrive.
-[25] proposes the rate based Smooth Multiplexing algorithm for a CICQ switch with a two-cell buffered crossbar, and shows that the algorithm provides bandwidth and throughput guarantees.
-[12] presents the Packet Group by Virtual Output Queue and Packet Least Occupied Output First scheduling algorithms for buffered crossbar switches, and shows that they can emulate PIFO OQ switches with speedup of two or more.
-[24] proposes the Joined Preferred Matching algorithm for CIOQ switches, and proves that the algorithm can emulate a general class of OQ service disciplines.
-[26] proposes framebased schedulers for Combined Input Output Queued (CIOQ) switches handling variable length packets to mimic an ideal OQ switch with bounded delay, and demonstrates a trade-off between the switch speedup and the relative queuing delay.
-[27] considers highspeed packet switches with optical fabrics, and proposes scheduling algorithms to provide performance guaranteed switching.
-[28] introduces the Crosspoint Queued switch with large crosspoint buffers and no input queues, and proposes scheduling algorithms for it to emulate an ideal OQ switch.
+Magill et al. [22] show that a buffered crossbar switch with speedup of two satisfying nonnegative slackness insertion, lowest-time-to-live blocking, and lowest-time-tolive fabric scheduling can exactly emulate a PIFO OQ switch.
+Mhamdi and Hamdi [23] proposes the Modified Current Arrival First-Lowest Time To Leave First scheduling algorithm, for a one-cell buffered crossbar switch with speedup of two to emulate a PIFO OQ switch without time stamps.
+Chuang et al. [2] show that with speedup of two, a buffered crossbar switch can mimic a PIFO OQ switch with the restriction that the cells of an input-output pair depart in the same order as they arrive.
+He et al. [25] propose the ratebased Smooth Multiplexing algorithm for a CICQ switch with a two-cell buffered crossbar, and shows that the algorithm provides bandwidth and throughput guarantees.
+Turner [12] presents the Packet Group by Virtual Output Queue (GBVOQ) and Packet Least Occupied Output First scheduling algorithms for buffered crossbar switches, and shows that they can emulate PIFO OQ switches with speedup of two or more.
+Stoica and Zhang [24] propose the Joined Preferred Matching algorithm for CIOQ switches, and prove that the algorithm can emulate a general class of OQ service disciplines.
+Attiva et al. [26] propose frame-based schedulers for Combined Input Output Queued (CIOQ) switches handling variable length packets to mimic an ideal OQ switch with bounded delay, and demonstrates a tradeoff between the switch speedup and the relative queuing delay.
+Wu et al. [27] consider high-speed packet switches with optical fabrics, and propose scheduling algorithms to provide performance guaranteed switching.
+Kanizo et al. [28] introduce the Crosspoint Queued switch with large crosspoint buffers and no input queues, and propose scheduling algorithms for it to emulate an ideal OQ switch.

 As mentioned earlier, existing flow-level bandwidth provisioning solutions need high hardware and time complexity.
-[2] shows that in order for a buffered crossbar switch with speedup of two to provide flow-level bandwidth provisioning, a separate crosspoint buffer must be available for each flow.
+Chuang et al. [2] show that in order for a buffered crossbar switch with speedup of two to provide flow-level bandwidth provisioning, a separate crosspoint buffer must be available for each flow.
 Alternatively, the switch structure must first be modified with a more complicated buffering scheme (similar to that of OQ switches) and then a total of N^3 crosspoint buffers must be provided.
 Unfortunately, both schemes greatly increase the total number of crosspoint buffers and are not scalable.
-Another option is to increase the speedup of the crossbar to three, which will drop the maximum throughput of the switch by one third.
+Another option is to increase the speedup of the crossbar to three, which will drop the maximum throughput of the switch by one-third.
 The additional speedup of one is used to eliminate the crosspoint blocking.
-[1] proposes several algorithms for CIOQ switches with speedup of two to emulate PIFO OQ switches.
+Chuang et al. [1] propose several algorithms for CIOQ switches with speedup of two to emulate PIFO OQ switches.
 The Critical Cell First (CCF) algorithm needs N^2 iterations and global information.
 The Delay Till Critical (DTC) algorithm reduces the iteration number to N, but still needs global information.
 On the other hand, the Group by Virtual Output Queue (GBVOQ) algorithm does not need global information, but its iteration number is unbounded.
-[6] presents a scheme to achieve tradeoffs between those in [2] and [1].
+Pan and Yang [6] present a scheme to achieve tradeoffs between those in [2] and [1].
 It conducts distributed scheduling in the average case, but still needs speedup of two and N iterations in the worst case.